kazurayam/UsingMaterialsInKatalonStudio/README.md

 Path pngFile = mr.resolveMaterialPath(testCaseId, 'TC05_screenshot.png')
 ```

-This coding resolved the test case name automatically.
-You do not have to worry about hard-coded test case names in the scripts as [TC02_MaterialRepository](Scripts/TC02_MaterialRepository/Script1536642272611.groovy).
+This tricky coding resolves the test case name automatically.
+You do not have hard-code test case names in the scripts as we did in  [TC02_MaterialRepository](Scripts/TC02_MaterialRepository/Script1536642272611.groovy).

 ### output